yangyongjx/LoRaNet/README.md

 -- Pos process floder contains reprojection code, TF test code.

--- Collecting data floder contains contains collecting file that has to use with mm-wave studio to collect the data
+-- Collecting data floder contains collecting file that has to use with mm-wave studio to collect the data